 You are not alone.
 Millions of others are in your boat, at times preoccupied about drinking, yet stuck in a drinking pattern that they are unable to change.
 For many it is because they have not yet sought or found the help they need.
 For others it is because they keep hoping that something will spontaneously change so that they can manage the drinking in a way that is more satisfactory.
-Still others have gone to self-help websites, or self-help books hoping that that would work.
+Still others have gone to self-help websites, or read self-help books about moderation management hoping that that would work.
 Others have tried periodic attempts at abstinence that ultimately did not seem to be the answer.

-If you are reading this, chances are that you are in one of the categories described above and are looking for a systematic approach that may make it possible for you to effectively manage your drinking without totally removing alcohol from your life.
+If you are reading this, chances are you are in one of the categories described above and are looking for a systematic approach that may make it possible for you to effectively manage your drinking without totally removing alcohol from your life.

 What will be described is a systematic intensive training with clear guidelines that you develop with your moderation coach for acceptable, non-problem drinking.
-This will include specification of situations likely to lead to problem drinking and cultivation of new ways of coping with these situations.
+This will include specification of situations likely to lead to problem drinking, and cultivation of new ways of coping with these situations.
 There will also be ongoing guidance until your goals with regard to drinking are reached.
 Finally, there will be training to support maintenance of your goals after your treatment ends.